 Making friends across Lincoln often starts with a plan that suits the city.
 A short catch‑up near Brayford Waterfront, a gentle walk around the Cathedral Quarter, or a calm chat in the centre keeps it comfortable.
 Keep the first meet time‑boxed and public so it feels easy to say yes.
 If you click, suggest another simple plan soon — the second meet builds momentum, and repeat meet‑ups turn introductions into genuine friendships.

-Whether you have just moved to Lincoln or want to widen your circle, it is straightforward to meet local people here.
+Whether you have just moved to Lincoln, work from home, or simply want to widen your social circle, Drinking Partners helps you find people nearby and start relaxed local conversations.

 It only takes a few minutes to get started: